 There are many appealing aspects to this unique, contemporary drink.
 It begins with a combination of bourbon whiskey and elderflower liqueur.
 The spiciness begins with ginger beer and it is the healthy dose of bitters that brings this cocktail into the spooktacular realm.

 There are two ways to drink this one.
 To get the full flavor of the bitters, sip it without a straw.
-However, that is probably going to be too bold for the majority of tastes, so a straw is recommended.
-You still get the bitters, it is simply diluted into the rest of the drink.
+However, that is probably going to be too bold for the majority of tastes, so sipping it through a straw is recommended.
+You still get the taste of the bitters; it is simply diluted into the rest of the drink.
 Give the bitters top a taste, though.
-It's fun and Halloween is for the strange and extraordinary, so why not?
+It's fun and Halloween is for the unusual and extraordinary, so why not?

 Gather the ingredients.

 Recipe courtesy: Travis Fourmont, head bartender at Michael Symon's Roast in Detroit